firedrakeproject/firedrake-mlmc/README.md

 4. `python setup.py install`

 ## Generating the documentation
-To generate the documentation, `firedrake_mlmc_doc.pdf`, type the following commands into the terminal:
+To generate the documentation, `firedrake_mlmc_doc.pdf`, type the following commands into the terminal inside the `firedrake_mlmc` repository:

 1. `cd ./docs`
 2. `make docs`